top of page

 Sign Up:

-Counseling Patients on the Eustachian Tube Balloon Dilation Procedure
+Counseling Patients on What to Expect After the Eustachian Tube Balloon Dilation Procedure

 Patients with eustachian tube dysfunction that is refractory to typical treatments may benefit from eustachian tube balloon dilation.
 Once candidacy has been determined, the otologist/otolaryngologist explains the relatively short and easy procedure, which can be performed in the operating room or in-office depending on the physician’s typical practices.
 Commonly, the procedure is performed in conjunction with others, often a myringotomy and/or an ear tube.
 In a matter of roughly 10-20 minutes after a patient wakes up from the procedure, they can return home and can resume normal activity.
 Common eustachian balloon dilation side effects include a sore throat and small amounts of blood from the nose, but both issues should resolve within a few days.
 Patients should avoid blowing their nose or performing a Valsalva maneuver for 7 to 10 days in order to avoid rare complications such as pneumothorax or pneumomediastinum.
 Additionally, sleep apnea patients who utilize a CPAP or BiPAP machine are advised not to use their machine for 10 days following the procedure.